mrled/lability-tutorial/05-SimpleNetwork/index.markdown

 See [Hyper-V switch types](../backmatter/concepts/hyperv/switch-types) for more information about different switch types.

+## Lab exercises and files

-## Deploy the lab
+1. Deploy the lab with [Deploy-SIMPLENET.ps1](#deploy-simplenetps1)

-Run the [Deploy-SIMPLENET.ps1](#deploy-simplenetps1) script to deploy the lab.

-You can connect to the lab via Hyper-V Console, but you won't be able to use [Powershell Remoting](../backmatter/concepts/powershell/remoting), because your VMs are on a private network that is not directly connected to your host.
-However, you can log on to one machine via the Hyper-V Console, and use PS Remoting to connect to the other machine in the lab from there.

-### Lab exercises

-1. Log in to one of the servers using the Hyper-V management console and ping the other server by IP address.
+2. Log in to one of the servers using the Hyper-V management console.

+    -   Ping the other server by its IP address
-2. Log in to one of the servers using the Hyper-V management console and use `Enter-PSSession` to connect to the other server by IP address.
+    -   Use `Enter-PSSession` to connect to the other server

-## Lab files
+3. Run `Get-NetIpAddress` on your lab host and try to understand each network device that it returns.

+    Observe that there is no network device on the private network, and therefore no way for you to RDP or `Enter-PSSession` to the VMs from your host.

+4. Change the network from "private" to "internal" and redeploy.

+    Run `Get-NetIpAddress` again and see a new IP address on the new internal Hyper-V switch.

+5. Open Hyper-V Manager, click on Virtual Switch Manager, and delete any switches you don't need.

+    (If you fail to delete internal or external switches that are no longer in use, useful information in output of `Get-NetIpAddress` can get drowned in noise from old networks.)

 ### [ConfigurationData.SIMPLENET.psd1](https://github.com/mrled/lability-tutorial/tree/master/05-SimpleNetwork/ConfigurationData.SIMPLENET.psd1)